Creating A Mindfulness Journal To Track Progress

 Integrating the 5 R’s of Mindfulness into Your Journal

-The 5 R’s of mindfulness provide a structured approach to nurture your mental well-being: Recognition, Resilience, Reflection, Release, and Re-engagement.
+The 5 R’s of mindfulness provide a structured approach to nurture your mental well-being: Recognition, Resilience, Reflection, Release and Re-engagement.
 Each plays a role in fostering a more mindful mindset.
-Recognizing your thoughts and feelings is the first step.
-It involves acknowledging what’s going on inside you without trying to change it immediately.

 Building resilience comes next.
 This is about noticing your strengths and how you handle life’s ups and downs.
 Writing down these observations turns them into lessons and affirmations, encouraging you to keep pushing forward.